-The Company has sold certain annuity contracts to New York Life in order that New York Life may satisfy its third-party obligations under certain structured settlement agreements.
+The Company has sold certain annuity contracts to New York Life in order that New York Life may satisfy its thirdparty obligations under certain structured settlement agreements.
 Interest rates used in establishing such obligations ranged from 5.5% to 8.75%.
 The Company has been directed by New York Life to make the payments under the annuity contracts directly to the beneficiaries under these structured settlement agreements.
-At both December 31, 2017 and 2016, the policyholder reserves related to these contracts amounted to \$149 million, and are included in policy reserves in the accompanying Statutory Statements of Financial Position.
+At December 31, 2018 and 2017, the policyholder reserves related to these contracts amounted to \$145 million and \$149 million, respectively, and are included in Policy reserves in the accompanying Statutory Statements of Financial Position.

 The Company was compensated for each New York Life term policy or term rider that was converted to a universal life policy issued by the Company without any additional underwriting.
-For the years ended December 31, 2017 and 2016, the Company received \$19 and \$23 million, respectively from New York Life for these services.
+For the years ended December 31, 2018, 2017 and 2016, the Company received \$20 million, \$19 million and \$23 million, respectively, from New York Life for these services.

 New York Life provides the Company with certain services and facilities including, but not limited to, accounting, tax and auditing services; legal services; actuarial services; electronic data processing operations and communications operations.
 New York Life charges the Company for the identified costs associated with these services and facilities under the terms of a service agreement between New York Life and the Company.
-For the years ended December 31, 2017 and 2016, the fees incurred associated with these services and facilities, amounted to \$968 million and \$820 million, respectively, and are reflected in operating expenses and net investment income in the accompanying Statutory Statements of Operations.
+For the years ended December 31, 2018, 2017 and 2016, the fees incurred associated with these services and facilities, amounted to \$891 million, \$968 million and \$820 million, respectively, and are reflected in Operating expenses and Net investment income in the accompanying Statutory Statements of Operations.

 New York Life Investment Management LLC ("NYLIM"), an indirect wholly-owned subsidiary of New York Life, provides the Company with certain services and facilities including, but not limited to, investment management and other administrative services.
 NYLIM charges the Company for the identified costs associated with these services and facilities under the terms of a service agreement between NYLIM and the Company.
-For the years ended December 31, 2017 and 2016, the fees incurred associated with these services and facilities amounted to \$14 million and \$15 million, respectively.
+For the years ended December 31, 2018, 2017 and 2016, the fees incurred associated with these services and facilities amounted to \$11 million, \$14 million and \$15 million, respectively, and are reflected in Operating expenses in the accompanying Statutory Statements of Operations.

 The Company is a party to an investment advisory agreement with NYL Investors, as amended from time to time, whereby NYL Investors provides investment advisory and administrative services to the Company.
-For the years ended December 31, 2017 and 2016, the total cost for these services amounted to \$125 million and \$119 million, respectively, which is included in the costs of services billed by New York Life to the Company.
-These costs are included in net investment income in the accompanying Statutory Statement of Operations.
+For the years ended December 31, 2018, 2017 and 2016, the total cost for these services amounted to \$131 million, \$125 million and \$119 million, respectively, which is included in the costs of services billed by New York Life to the Company.
+These costs are included in Net investment income in the accompanying Statutory Statement of Operations.

 In addition, NYLIM has a management agreement with the MainStay VP Funds Trust ("the Fund"), a registered investment company whose shares are sold to various separate accounts of the Company.
 NYLIM, the administrator of the Fund, and the Company have entered into an agreement regarding administrative services to be provided by the Company.
 Under the terms of the agreement, NYLIM pays the Company administrative fees for providing services to the Fund.
-For the years ended December 31, 2017 and 2016, the Company recorded fee income from NYLIM of \$37 million and \$34 million, which is included in other income in the accompanying Statutory Statements of Operations.
+For the years ended December 31, 2018, 2017 and 2016, the Company recorded fee income from NYLIM of \$35 million, \$37 million and \$34 million, which is included in Other income in the accompanying Statutory Statements of Operations.